dankelley/OceanAnalysis.jl/README.md

 #### Unstable (for developers)

-Type the following in a Julia console.
+Type the following in a Julia console to use the "develop" branch from the development website.
+This is updated very frequently, because the author tests changes using this method.

 ```julia
 using Pkg ; Pkg.add(url="https://github.com/dankelley/OceanAnalysis.jl", rev="develop")